Security: Context

 The security context is the relationships between a security referent and its environment.
-From this perspective, security and insecurity depend first on whether the environment is beneficial or hostile to the referent, and also how capable is the referent of responding to its/their environment in order to survive and thrive.
+From this perspective, security and insecurity depend first on whether the environment is beneficial or hostile to the referent and also on how capable the referent is of responding to their environment in order to survive and thrive.

 Capabilities

 The means by which a referent provides for security (or is provided for) vary widely.
 They include, for example: